HawesJM/oenotrus/readme.md

 - **Heroku** Deploys the live version of the application.
 - **Google Chrome Developer Tools** Google Chrome's built in developer tools are used to inspect page elements and help debug issues with the site layout and test different CSS styles.
 - **Balsamiq Wireframes** This was used to create wireframes for 'The Skeleton Plane' stage of UX design.
-- **place-hold.it** Place-hold.it was used to display the colours shown in the Color Scheme section.
 - **Lucid Chart** Chart was used to create the diagrams for Use Case scenarios, UX Design Principles, and Project Lifecycle planning.

 ### Development Lifecycle